Chilaka

 However, he is interested in developing new markets and promoting the unique flavours of Bensa coffee.
 "We participated in the Cup of Excellence 2021 to promote the coffee grown by our farmers, create better market connections and improve farmers' incomes."
 In 2021, Tamiru's coffees took 1st and 5th place.

-This Honey processed coffee comes from the Sidama region, known for its rich production of Ethiopian coffee.
+This coffee comes from the Sidama region, known for its rich production of Ethiopian coffee.
 The farms around the main station in Alo Bensa are home to hundreds of coffee producers who are well trained and supported by the Tamiru team in production, harvesting and transport to neighbouring stations.

 The people of Sidama are highly dependent on the income generated by their farms, with more than 80% of the regional population involved in small and large-scale coffee production.